Useful Notes: Prehistoric Life Mammals

 Not all prehistoric cats were large, though: most were as small as many modern felines, and one of them was the ancestor of our domestic friend.

 Is everything even worse with extinct bears?
 Cave Bear

 and Short-faced Bear

 - Bears are a very recent group.
 They have roamed our planet for only 5 to 10 million years.
 Many prehistoric bears were rather different than our grizzlies: for example, the North American Short-faced Bear (Arctodus) had long limbs and a bulldog-like snout and was probably an agile runner and specialized hunter.
 The most famous extinct bear is, however, the Cave Bear (Ursus spelaeus), whose remains are extremely abundant in European caves.
 Quite similar to a modern kodiak in shape and size, but with a bigger hump on its shoulder and a more prominent skull, the Cave Bear is often portrayed as the archenemy of Neanderthals, because both lived in the same places (Pleistocene Europe) and were forced to share the same caves to repair themselves from the rigid Ice Age winters.
-But it's more probable that Neanderthals were actually the worst enemies of cave bears, and some think they could even have contributed to cave bears' extinction.
+But it's more probable that Neanderthals (and humans) were actually the worst enemies of cave bears, and some think they could even have contributed to cave bears' extinction.

 Big Badass Wolfhyenas: Dire Wolf

 , and Borophagus